-The Cross Roads to the North
+The Crossroads to the North

-Newark-onTrent has been strategically important since the Romans invaded Britain and built roads to move their legions throughout the land.
+Newark-on-Trent has been strategically important since the Romans invaded Britain and built roads to move their legions throughout the land.
 At Newark the old Roman Fosse Way, which ran from the Devon coast to Lincoln, linked with the Great North Road, which ran from London to Scotland, and with the road to the east coast.

 By the 16th-century, Newark-on-Trent had become a busy and bustling staging post for horse-drawn coaches, which clattered through the town gates and across the cobbled market square frequently throughout the day—every twenty minutes or so.
-One imagines that the town at that time would have been a noisy, bustling, dirty, and foul-smelling place.

 - The oldest surviving inn in Newark